-The following should be used when filing a complaint regarding any unethical actions during an interpreting assignment.
+The following should be used when filing a grievance regarding any unethical actions occurring during an interpreting assignment.

-Any interpreter who received an interpreter referral though Nebraska Commission for the Deaf and Hard of Hearing
+- Any interpreter who received an interpreter referral through the Nebraska Commission for the Deaf and Hard of Hearing (NCDHH);

-Any person having direct interest in the occurrence specified in the complaint
+- Any person having direct interest in the occurrence specified in a grievance.

-Any person filing a complaint should be made aware of his or her right to register their complaint with the local or state interpreter organization or the National Registry of Interpreters for the Deaf.
+- Any person filing a grievance should be made aware of his or her right to register their grievance with the local or state interpreter organization or the National Registry of Interpreters for the Deaf (RID) here.